kamidev/survey_api/README.md

 iex(1)>
 ```

+### Postgres

+Make sure Postgres 9.6 or later is installed.

+You must hav a database user with permission to create databases.
+On a dev machine it is convenient to use th `postgres` user with password `postgres`.

+For produktion use, this is dangerous and you should pick something else.

 ### Phoenix

-Install the latest version of the Elixir web framework Phoenix:
+Install the latest version of Phoenix.

 ```shell
 mix archive.install https://github.com/phoenixframework/archives/raw/master/phx_new.ez
 ```
-Make sure the Elixir package manager is installed:
+Install the latest version of the Elixir package manager.

 ```shell
 mix local.hex
 ```

+## Test installation on development machine

-## Install and test on dev machine
+Clone this repository somewhere on your dev machine
 ```shell
   git clone https://github.com/kamidev/survey_api.git
   cd survey_api